Nature Therapy and Older People

 We have many examples of the gains to be made from drumming circles.
 One gentleman who mostly slept during previous activities picked up the drum sticks and drummed for the full session.
 Another lady who declined to join in previous sessions happily drummed away for half an hour.

-We have established that one to one gentle rhythmic drumming can help with signs of agitation and distress.
+We established that one to one gentle rhythmic drumming helps with signs of agitation and distress.
 One lady kept calling out for help.
 Within just a few minutes of heartbeat drumming she settled in a chair, placed the drum over her chest and commenced drumming herself.
 She drummed all the way through the session and then fell asleep still clutching the drum over her chest.

 We have many examples of the gains to be made from drumming circles.
 One gentleman who mostly slept during previous activities picked up the drum sticks and drummed for the full session.
 Another lady who declined to join in previous sessions happily drummed away for half an hour.